eros-maurilio/TripCheck/README.md

 - [ ] Translation to PT-BR
 - [ ] Offline Operation
 - [ ] Search for specific information about substances

+## Note ⚠️
+*To run this project it is necessary to use the pod install!*